Business Valuation Services for Disputes, Buyouts, and Ownership Decisions

 Q: What standards govern the valuation methodology?

 All engagements are performed under the AICPA Statement on Standards for Valuation Services (SSVS No. 1).
-We apply recognized approaches – Income, Market, and Asset – and document our reasoning so the report can be reviewed and explained to opposing parties, mediators, arbitrators, courts, or other decision-makers.
+We apply recognized approaches – Income, Market, and Asset – and document our reasoning so the report can be reviewed and explained to parties, counsel, mediators, arbitrators, courts, or other decision-makers.
 Learn more about fair market value vs. investment value standards.

 Q: What is the difference between fair market value and investment value?